CTLab-ITMO/CoolPrompt/README.md

 - to get a final prompt and prompt metrics
 ```
 print("Final prompt:", tuner.final_prompt)
-print("Start prompt metric: ", tuner.init_metric)
+print("Start prompt metric:", tuner.init_metric)
-print("Final prompt metric: ", tuner.final_metric)
+print("Final prompt metric:", tuner.final_metric)
 ```
 - This also works for generation tasks

 ## More about project
-- Explore the variety of autoprompting methods with PromptTuner: we currently support HyPE, DistillPrompt, ReflectivePrompt.
+- Explore the variety of autoprompting methods with PromptTuner: CoolPrompt currently support HyPE, DistillPrompt, ReflectivePrompt.
 You can choose method via corresponding argument `method` in `tuner.run`
-- See more examples in <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/stage/notebooks/">notebooks</a> to familiarize yourself with our framework
+- See more examples in <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/stage/notebooks/examples">notebooks</a> to familiarize yourself with our framework